josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 (rpm_query)$ python setup.py develop
 ```

-This will create special symbolic links that will put your scripts (remember that section in setup.py?) into your path.
+This will create special symbolic links that will put your scripts (remember that section inside setup.py?) into your path.

 By the way, once you are done testing you can remove development mode: